babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 You can also use PostgreSQL's `psql` to connect to Babelfish.
 However, this is **strongly** discouraged, and the behavior will be unpredictable.
-It is therefore not recommended to to that &ndash; in fact it can be pretty dangerous.
+It is not recommended.

-Babelfish comes with a modified version of `psql`, which allows to set the SQL dialect:
+Babelfish comes with a modified version of `psql`, which allows you to set the SQL dialect:

 ```bash